giannisyp/google_keeper_clone_app/README.md

 # Google keeper clone app

-A clone of google notes app in React , frontend only.
+A clone of google notes app in React , frontend only

 clone project